Anniversary of VE-Day

 V-E Day is still marked in Europe and the United States.
 The unconditional surrender document was signed on May 7, 1945, by the German High Command and ratified one day later.

-The fuhrer, Adolf Hitler, had committed suicide on April 30 in a bunker in Berlin.
+The fuehrer, Adolf Hitler, had committed suicide on April 30 in a bunker in Berlin.

 The conflict with Japan continued another three months after V-E Day.

 World War II was the deadliest war in history.
-The estimates of military losses range from 22,000,000 to 25,500,000 – accurate totals are unavailable.
-In addition, there were countless civilian casualties (some estimates range as high as 55,000,000).
-Included in those civilian deaths were an estimated 6,000,000 Jews in German concentration camps and as many as 20,000,000 Soviets.
+The estimates of military losses range from 22 million to 25.5 million — accurate totals are unavailable.
+In addition, there were countless civilian casualties (some estimates range as high as 55 million).
+Included in those civilian deaths were an estimated 6 million Jews in German concentration camps and as many as 20 million Soviets.

 * Editorials reflect the opinion of the publisher.